wezm/wezm.net/v2/content/posts/2020/linux-amdgpu-pixel-format.md

 In trying various suggestions in that bug report I rebooted a few times and the lag mysteriously went away but the pixel format remained the same.
-At this point I noticed the display had a grey cast to it especially on areas of white.
-This had been present on the other display when it was connected via HDMI too but I just put it down to being a couple of years older.
+At this point I noticed the display had a grey cast to it, especially on areas of white.
+This had been present on the other display when it was connected via HDMI too but I just put it down to being a couple of years older than the other one.
 With my new pixel format knowledge in hand I knew this was was the source of lack of brightness.
 So, I was still determined to find a way to force the HDMI output to RGB.

 ### The Fix